guyluz11/flutter_local_summarizer/README.md

 ## How to run

-1. Call await SummarizerHelperMethods.init();
+1. Call `await SummarizerHelperMethods.init();` and wait till finish.
-2. Call SummarizerHelperMethods().flasscoSummarize(text) with the text you want
+2. Run `SummarizerHelperMethods().flasscoSummarize(text)` with the text you desire to summarize. you can also pass `progress:` and pass a progress callback.
 3. Done, So simple there is no more to do :)